infinum/rails-handbook/Design Patterns/Query Objects.md

 Their naming convention is similar to that of controllers.
 Each object should bear the plural of the name of the model it queries suffixed by the word 'Query'.
-E.g. an object that queries articles should be called ArticlesQuery.
+For example, an object that queries articles should be called ArticlesQuery.

-Each object should be passed a relation as an optional argument that it queries the data from.
-If no relation has been passed it defaults to querying all objects.
+Each object should be passed a relation as an optional argument from which it queries the data.
+If no relation has been passed, it queries all objects by default.

 ```Ruby
   # queries all articles